joshcanhelp/josh-to-11/input/symlinked/posts/2020-05-17-how-we-are-teaching-right-now.md

 ---

-title: "How we are teaching right now"
+title: How we are teaching right now
-excerpt: "This is not a guide on how to teach your child.
+excerpt: 'This is not a guide on how to teach your child.
 I have not figured out how to do that with my own, let alone yours.
-This is just one family's story about trying, failing, and trying again."
+This is just one family''s story about trying, failing, and trying again.'
-tags: ["COVID-19"]
+tags:
+  - Covid 19
 featured_img: /_images/2020/05/lego-baby.jpg
 ---